knpuniversity/symfony4/sfcasts/upgrade-sf5/local-overrides.md

 Quick review about `.env` files: Symfony allows you to create a `.env.local` file as a way to override values in `.env`.
-And thanks to our `.gitignore`, `.env.local` is ignored from git.
+And thanks to our `.gitignore`, `.env.local` is ignored from Git.
 And, though it's not as common, you can *also* create a `.env.dev.local` file.
 It works the same way: it overrides `.env` and isn't committed.
 The only difference - which is super minor - is that it's *only* loaded in the `dev` environment.